bradp/vv/README.md

 vv is currently under development, and you'll probably want the latest and greatest version at all times.

 You can run `vv --update` to update to the latest version.
-This will update via Homebrew if you've installed it that way, otherwise vv will boostrap an update on where ever you've installed it.
+This will update via Homebrew if you've installed it that way, otherwise vv will bootstrap an update on where ever you've installed it.

 vv will automatically check for updates and update itself once a week.
-You can disble this by adding `"auto_update_disable": false` to the JSON config in `~/.vv-config`.
+You can disable this by adding `"auto_update_disable": false` to the JSON config in `~/.vv-config`.

 If you have trouble updating, you may want to try some of the options below: